-Western Pennsylvania Products Liability Lawyers Advocate for You
+Western Pennsylvania Products Liability Lawyers Advocating For You

 Have you been injured by a defective or poorly designed product?
-A personal injury attorney at Bowers & Fawcett, LLC can help.
+A personal injury attorney at Bowers Fawcett & Hurst, LLC, can help.
 We work on your behalf to completely explore all possible avenues of legal recourse, handling every aspect of your personal injury claim against the company responsible.
 Trust in our team and our more than four decades of experience practicing law in the Pittsburgh area and western Pennsylvania.

 Product defects are usually the fault of the manufacturer, which is then liable in a personal injury claim.
 These issues have some unique circumstances, as they may occur across countless industries.
-To be successful in a lawsuit, Bowers & Fawcett, LLC investigates both the product in question and the company and industry from which it comes.
+To be successful in a lawsuit, Bowers Fawcett & Hurst, LLC, investigates both the product in question and the company and industry from which it comes.
 Manufacturers are strictly liable for the damages that result from a defective or dangerous product.

 Common types of products liability cases include: